-The Conservation Collier Program (Program) is an environmentally sensitive land acquisition and management program approved by the Collier County Board of County Commissioners (Board) in 2002 and by Collier County voters in 2002 and 2006.
+The Conservation Collier Program (Program) is an environmentally sensitive land acquisition and management program approved by the Collier County Board of County Commissioners (Board) in 2002 and by Collier County Voters in 2002, 2006, and 2020.
 The Program was active in acquisition between 2003 and 2011, under the terms of the referendum.
 Between 2011 and 2016, the Program was in management mode.
-In 2017, the Collier County Board reauthorized Conservation Collier to seek additional lands (2/14/17, Agenda Item 11B).
+In On November 3, 2020, the Collier County electors approved the Conservation Collier Re-establishment referendum with a 76.5% majority.

-This Initial Criteria Screening Report (ICSR) has been prepared for the Conservation Collier Program in its 9th acquisition cycle to meet requirements specified in the Conservation Collier Implementation Ordinance, 2002-63, as amended, and for purposes of the Conservation Collier Program.
+This Initial Criteria Screening Report (ICSR) has been prepared for the Conservation Collier Program in its 10th acquisition cycle to meet requirements specified in the Conservation Collier Implementation Ordinance, 2002-63, as amended, and for purposes of the Conservation Collier Program.
 It provides objective data to demonstrate how properties meet the criteria defined by the ordinance.
 That is the sole purpose for this report and it is not meant for any other use.
-This property was categorized as an "A" List property (Exhibit Q) on January 25, 2011, by the Board of County Commissioners.
-This update simply uses more updated metrics.
+This property was categorized as an "A" List property (Exhibit R) on July 10, 2018, by the Board of County Commissioners.